 Depending on your plugins and theme features, you might see a sidebar with different options.
 For example, in the last screenshot, the SEO logo is Yoast’s logo, because we added the Yoast SEO plugin.

-Follow these steps if you want to write a blog post in WordPress:
+Follow these steps to write a blog post in WordPress:

 2. This will open the Add New Post screen, where you can create your post.
 Enter the title of the post, write the content in the text editor, upload new images or add them from the media library, assign tags and categories, etc.

-You can modify the look of your WordPress site in the WordPress dashboard by using customizable themes.
+You can modify the look of your WordPress website in the dashboard by using customizable themes.